dgzlopes/prototype/README.md

 - Add support for "original/static" envoy configs.
 - Add support to apply a config to all the services with the same tag?
   - Maybe we can merge this config with the existing ones?
 That would be cool.
 Merging resources.
 Merge command?

+- [IF I'VE TIME] Add support for etcd!
+HA :) Remember the locks daniel